redmix-run/redmix/README.md

       ESM
 - [ ] Enable strict mode for new Redmix TypeScript apps.
 - [ ] Upgrade to Node 24
+- [ ] Setup dependabot/renovate to automatically merge PRs that pass all checks

 ### Package Updates